 A quick google search lead me to The Knitting Genie, with a chart for Old UK sizes to metric conversion.
 The pattern specified No.10 needles, which according to the chart is a modern 3.25mm.
 From where I was sitting that day I could reach the circular tips in size 4mm.
 That is what I chose to use to knit this shawl.

 The yarn called for in the pattern is “Shetland Wool”.
 Back to Google lead me to Vintage Yarns/String-Or-Nothing and another chart.
 This chart had needle sizes along with the historical names of yarn and modern equivalents.
 According to this chart, Shetland Wool translated to modern is “lighter weight sock yarn”.
 As I mentioned in a previous Workbasket post, I had yarn that would work.
-Yarn that I’d been imagining being made into this very shawl.
+I’d been imagining this shawl being made from this very yarn.

-According to the original Weldon’s pattern, the shawl as pictured above is finished with 11 rows of one color and 10 rows of the other.
-Interestingly it doesn’t look like it would block out at a “yard square”. (shrug) I would prefer it to be longer, do took “The shawl can be made to any size required” approach.
+The original Weldon’s shawl pattern is finished when there are 11 rows of one color and 10 rows of the other.
+Interestingly it doesn’t look like it would block out at a “yard square”. (shrug) I would prefer it to be longer and took “The shawl can be made to any size required” approach.
 Besides, there is still more blue and white yarn.
 If I stop here, I will have a small amount of left over yarn in each color that won’t be enough to make anything.
 I will continue on until one or both yarns are all used up. 😉